Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 - (removed) file5, file6

 In case of “Assets” or “Refactor” and/or if there are more than 10 affected files, feel free to skip that step.

-*(ps: if there are more than 7 modified files you should commit more often)*
+*(ps : if there are more than 7 modified files you should commit more often)*

 <br>
 <br>